jason0x43/jc-weather/README.md

 ------------

-The easiest way to install the workflow is to download the [prepackaged workflow][package].
+The easiest way to install the workflow is to download the [prepackaged workflow][pkg].
 Double-click on the downloaded file, or drag it into the Alfred Workflows window, and Alfred should install it.

 I'm using `weather` as the main command, which is the same as the built-in